honeykeys/honeykeys/README.md

 ---
 ### 👨‍💻 About Me

 Thanks for visiting my GitHub page!
-I am an aspiring software engineer who is passionate about open-source technology, especially Android & Linux.
+I am an aspiring data engineer with a passion for open-source technology.

 I put myself through undergraduate and graduate school in technology sales before pursuing my passion in Software Engineering.